 Other Risks Related to Overall Management

-Because the NYK Group’s operations extend to many areas around the world, economic conditions in each of these areas can influence the Group’s operations.
+Because the NYK Group's operations extend to many areas around the world, economic conditions in each area can influence our operations.
 Some potential risks are described below.

 - Political or economic factors

-- Government regulations, such as operational or investment permissions, taxes, foreign exchange controls, monopolies, or commercial limitations
+- Public regulations, such as business or investment permissions, taxes, foreign exchange controls, confiscation of international assets, antitrust, or commercial limitations

 - Joint operations or tie-ups with other companies

 - Social upheaval, such as wars, riots, terrorist acts, piracy, infectious diseases, strikes, and computer viruses